Central Coast Rainwater Harvesting

 Water Rates and Conservation Measures to Implement

 What can the average homeowner do to decrease water usage and not sacrifice quality of life?
 Actually there are many things you can do to reduce water usage.
 Cal Am (www.amwater.com)also provides an excellent service by providing free water audits.
 If you are served by Cal Am call them at 831-646-3205 and make an appointment.
 Cal Am will send an experienced water auditor to your home to review usage inside and outside of the home.
 Cal Am has free water saving devices they will help you install.
 These include low flow 1.5 gpm faucet aerators, 1.5 gpm shower heads, and displacement bags for your toilet to reduce the amount used per flush.
 Most homes built in the last 10 years have 2.5 gpm aerators and shower heads.
 Changing to 1.5 gpm will decrease usage by 40% with virtually no noticeable difference.
 If you don't have low flow dual flush toilets using a displacement bag will save you up to 1 gallon per flush.
+This all adds up quickly to reduce your inside water usage.

 If you own a single family home with a yard, chances are very high that over 60% of water usage is for irrigating landscape.
 For example, 1000 square feet of lawn area uses approximately 30,000 gallons of water per year.
 Changing from lawn to artificial turf or drought tolerant plants on drip irrigation will reduce your water usage significantly.
 For a full listing of how to reduce your internal and external water usage read on.